 Download Bio (PDF)

 - Rutledge v.
-Pharmaceutical Care Management Association, No 18-540, _ U.S. _ (Apr.1, 2020).
+Pharmaceutical Care Mgt.
+Ass’n, 141 S.Ct.
+474 (2020).
 Counsel of record for J.B.
 Hunt Transport Services, Inc. as amicus curiae on the merits in support of the Respondent challenging Arkansas Act 900 regulating pharmacy benefits managers (PBMs) as pre-empted by ERISA.
+Brief commended to the Court by the former Solicitor General at oral argument.